 As part of your tenancy responsibilities, it’s important to keep the property clean.

 Try to clean up a mess immediately.
-If a spill is left, it may turn into a stain that is impossible to clear up.
+If you leave a spill, it can stain and become impossible to clear up.

 Therefore, stay on top of basic cleaning.
 Getting into the habit of tidying up after yourself will save you time and money in the long-term.